Home | Father Knows Best | Index |

 Here's to the fathers whose big money dreams,

-die in the comer while their baby screams.
+die in the corner while their baby screams.

 And yet without anger, dread or regrets,